kateschulz/ANLY-502/README.md

 The chart below shows the average scores of the 10 highest subreddits:
 ![Image of Yaktocat](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/Top%2010%20Scores.png)

+### Data Manipulation
+After query the data in the *qry_scores.ipynb* and *qry_body.ipynb* notebooks, I joined the datasets in the *K-means.ipynb* notebook and removed any rows where the comment was "[removed]" or "[deleted]".

 ### K-means Clustering
+I performed the k-means clustering in the *K-means.ipynb* notebook, in addition to the

 K-means clustering, final notebook